Tamari Miyashiro

-Tamari Miyashiro (born July 8, 1987) is an American indoor volleyball player (retired) and coach.
+Tamari Miyashiro (born July 8, 1987) is an American former indoor volleyball player and coach.
 As a libero, she was a two-time National Defensive Player of the Year at the University of Washington and played on the United States women's national volleyball team from 2010-2012.
 She won a silver medal at the 2012 Summer Olympics as a player and helped lead the national team to a gold medal at the 2020 Summer Olympics as an assistant coach.

 Career

 High school

 Miyashiro played volleyball for four years at Kalani High School.
 She was a first team All-State selection as a junior and senior and led her team to three league titles.
 She was the 2004 Hawaii Gatorade Player of the Year.

 College

 Miyashiro played on the University of Washington volleyball team from 2006 to 2009.
 In her first year, she was named to the Pac-10 All-Freshman team.
 Her 637 digs was the second-highest single-season total in school history.
 In 2007, she had 622 digs, which was the third-highest mark in school history.
 She was a first team All-Pac-10 selection and was named the National Defensive Player of the Year by Asics/Volleyball Magazine.
 In 2008, Miyashiro had 5.14 digs per game to lead the Pac-10 in that category.
 She was again a first team All-Pac-10 selection and was named National Defensive Player of the Year by UnderArmour/Volleyball Magazine.
 She finished her college career in 2009 with University of Washington records for career digs (2,382) and digs per set (5.36).